lwkchan/11ty-blog/posts/2021-11-10-cypress-a11y-on-this-blog.md

 ## Further resources

 - [Testing Accessibility with Marcy Sutton](https://www.learnwithjason.dev/testing-accessibility).
 A livestream from Jason Lengstorf's Learn with Jason series.
-Marcy is an expert in
+Marcy is an expert in web a11y and I highly recommend her content on the subject.
 - [The most common HTML mistake that I see, by Kevin Powell](https://www.youtube.com/watch?v=NexL5_Vdoq8).
 This video is where I first learned that heading order is a very common issue in accessibility.
 Kevin audits a couple of sites, one good example and one bad example, and explains why this is an issue